 sighted musicians are studying or working together.

-12-2.
-Many types of music publications from hymns to general song books to
+A. Chord Symbols12-2.
+Many types of music publications from hymns to general song books tofake books (words only) and other popular music now include chord

 symbols as a routine practice.
 Some of these are very simple indications